GBrachetta/guillermo/README.md

 1. In Heroku, created an app.
 The app must have a unique name.
 2. Linked that app to the GitHub repository by going to the "Deploy" tab in the main app menu.
 3. Selected a branch to deploy automatically (alternatively one could opt to deploy manually instead).
-4. Attach an Heroku-Postgress database to the app.
+4. Attach an Heroku-Postgres database to the app.
 5. In the Settings tab, added the corresponding Config Variables as present in my local development.

     ![vars](wireframes/config-vars.jpg)